-The Ready light is in the upper right-hand corner of the receiver.
-The Ready light indicates the operational state of the receiver module.
+The Ready light in the corner of the receiver indicates the operational state of the receiver module.
 The Transmit and Receive lights flash green to indicate transmit and receive activity between the receiver and the clickers.

 The following table shows the Ready light's normal states.
-If the light's behaviour doesn't match a state listed here, refer to Troubleshooting the receiver below.
+If the light's behavior doesn't match a state listed here, refer to Troubleshooting the receiver on the facing page.